 In the UK, the company started in Doncaster in 1926 as Prosper De Mulder and is now a wholly-owned subsidiary of the worldwide SARIA Group with a UK annual turnover approaching £280 million.
 They employ over 1,000 people at multiple sites across the country, with three sites where the Tensor time & attendance and security systems have been installed.

-Steve Jowett, Software Developer at SARIA told the Tensor reporter that “the company started looking for a system in 2013 that would replace their aging workforce management systems”.
+Steve Jowet, from SARIA told the Tensor reporter “that the company started looking for a system that would replace their aging workforce management systems”.

 Steve explained he was not involved in the original decision making process, but he suggested that one of the main reasons why Tensor was selected was that “Tensor had the best modern system to replace SARIA’s very old-fashioned punch-card system”.

-The first Tensor installation was SARIA’s Doncaster site in 2013, with the company’s Nottingham and Widnes sites following afterwards.
+The first Tensor installation was in SARIA’s Doncaster site, with the company’s Nottingham and Widnes sites following afterwards.